 She took the hat and thanked him.
 He didn’t respond, merely saluted her and returned to his seat.

-Devi frowned at this, she turned away and her voice rang even louder.
+Devi frowned at this, she turned away, and her voice rang even louder.

-“I’ve watched crowned kings on their knees,”
+“I’ve watched crowned kings fall on their knees,”

 She walked away, in her mind she heard the music, the drums whose beats she matched with the strides of her feet.